Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Introduction

+\begin{itemize} \item \sys supports data aggregation over hierarchy where transactions are executed and maintained in linear ledgers of height$-$1 domains while above domains maintain only a {\em DAG-structured summarized view} of child domains.

-\item {\bf Heterogeneous Consensus.} \sys provides a suite of consensus protocols to process transactions within and across domains with crash-only or Byzantine nodes. \sys benefits from the hierarchical structure of wide area networks to establish consensus on cross-domain transactions.
-The consensus protocols are hierarchy-aware and geographically optimized.
+\item A suite of consensus protocols is provided to process transactions within and across fault-tolerant domains. \sys benefits from the hierarchical structure of edge networks for the geographically optimized processing of cross-domain transactions using coordinator-based and optimistic protocols.